Approximation with one-bit polynomials in Bernstein form: Appendix A: Frame-theoretic redundancy of the Bernstein basis

 We have shown in this paper that a large class of functions (including all continuous functions) can be approximated arbitrarily well using polynomials with very coarsely quantized coefficients in a Bernstein basis.
-While our methodology can be viewed as a variation on the theme of \cite{BPY1} which addressed quantization of finite frame expansions through $\Sigma\Delta$ quantization, we are not working with overcomplete systems, and perhaps this is a novelty that deserves emphasis: linearly independent systems can also possess redundancy.
+While our methodology can be viewed as a variation on the theme of \cite{BPY1} which addresses quantization of finite frame expansions through $\Sigma\Delta$ quantization, we emphasize that we are working with linearly independent systems.
+As such, the setting of this paper is novel for this type of quantization.
+The reason why the method works is that the ``effective span'' of the Bernstein basis $\B_n$ is actually roughly of dimension $\sim \sqrt{n}$.
+Both approximation and noise-shaping quantization take place relative to this subspace of $\P_n$.

-This work originally started from our pursuit to construct neural networks whose parameters are chosen from a very small alphabet, possibly as small as comprising two elements only, and was also motivated by the recent survey of DeVore et al \cite{DHP}.
-In our upcoming paper \cite{onebitNN} we show how to do this using the results of the present paper, with extensions for multivariate functions as well.